Open Access

 Diamond Open Access means that institutions run and finance Open Access journals where authors can publish free of charge.

-You can publish your publications at the Digital Repository of the BTU Cottbus-Senftenberg.
-Please contact us!
-We will support you and give advice!
+You can self archive your publications at the Digital Repository of the BTU Cottbus-Senftenberg.

 Open Access @ BTU